-- Do you honestly believe the Gospel?
-We are not talking about a mental acknowledgment of the message's truth, but a heart belief that lives out godly values in your daily life.
-Your life will show if you believe it or not.
+- 1) Do you honestly believe the Gospel?
+We are not talking about a mental acknowledgment to the truth of the message, but a heart belief that lives out godly values in your daily life.
+Your life will show if you believe or not.
 Jesus said, "By their fruit you will recognize them.
 Do people pick grapes from thorn bushes, or figs from thistles?"
 (Matthew 7:16).
 There should be growing evidence of the fruit of the Spirit in your life (Galatians 5:16-25). - 2) Is there a thankful and loving heart of appreciation toward the Lord Jesus for dying on the cross for you? - 3) Do you have a hunger to know God's Word?
 "But if anyone obeys his word, God's love is truly made complete in him.
 This is how we know we are in him" (1 John 2:5). - 4) Is there anticipation in your heart for the return of Christ?
-"Dear friends, now we are children of God, and what we will be has not yet been made known.
+2"Dear friends, now we are children of God, and what we will be has not yet been made known.
 But we know that when he appears, we shall be like him, for we shall see him as he is.
-Everyone who has this hope in him purifies himself, just as he is pure" (1 John 3:2-3 Emphasis mine). - 5) Are you upset and disappointed with yourself when you sin?
-If you have invited Christ to sit on the throne of your life and have given Him control, the Spirit will convict you when you sin. - 6) Do you love others that love God?
-Do you enjoy being around other Christians?
-"We know that we have passed from death to life because we love our brothers.
-Anyone who does not love remains in death" (1 John 3:14). - 7) Do you have a conscious awareness of the Spirit at work in your life?
-If so, then this also is evidence of the life of God at work in you: "We know that we live in him and he in us, because he has given us of his Spirit" (1 John 4:13).
+3Everyone who has this hope in him purifies himself, just as he is pure" (1 John 3:2-3 Emphasis mine).